Martchus/tagparser/doc/adding-new-fields.md

 1. Check whether https://wiki.hydrogenaud.io/index.php?title=Tag_Mapping contains
    a recommendation for the specific field to be added.
 2. Add the field to the enum `KnownField`.
-3. Adjust `lastKnownField` accordingly.
+3. Adjust `TagParser::lastKnownField` accordingly.
-4. Adjust `Tag::proposedDataType(KnownField field)` if it is not a text field.
+4. Adjust `TagParser::Tag::proposedDataType()` if it is not a text field.
    Consider that this method might be overwritten in format-specific implementations which might need adjustment as well.
 5. Add the format-specific IDs to the corresponding header files, e.g. `vorbiscommentids.h` for Vorbis Comments.
-6. Add the field mapping to the `internallyGetFieldId(KnownField field)` and `internallyGetKnownField(const IdentifierType &id)` methods of all formats which should be supported.
+6. Add the field mapping to the `internallyGetFieldId()` and `internallyGetKnownField()` methods of all formats which should be supported, e.g. `TagParser::Id3v2Tag::internallyGetFieldId()`.
 7. For ID3v2 tags add the mapping `convertToShortId()` and `convertToLongId()` if possible.